Alternating Linearization for Structured Regularization Problems: The alternating linearization method

 If it is satisfied, then we update $\hat{\beta}\gets \tilde{\beta}_f$; otherwise $\hat{\beta}$ remains unchanged.

 If the update step is applied after the $h$-subproblem, we use $\tilde{\beta}_h$ instead if $\tilde{\beta}_f$ in the inequalities \eqref{stopping} and~\eqref{update}.

 The update step is a crucial component of the alternating linearization algorithm; it guarantees that the sequence $\{\mathcal{L}(\hat{\beta}^k)\}$ is monotonic, and it stabilizes the entire algorithm (see the remarks at the end of sect\-ion~\ref{s:simulation}).
+It is a specialized form of the main distinction between \emph{null} and \emph{serious} steps in \emph{bundle methods} for nonsmooth optimization.
+The Reader may consult the books \cite{bogilesa:on,HUL-book,Kiwiel-book,Rusz-book} and the references therein for the theory of bundle methods and the significance of null and serious steps in these methods.